 Are Coding Bootcamps Worth the Cost?

-Is a coding bootcamp worth it?
 One of the biggest concerns for those considering coding bootcamps is the cost.
 The average coding bootcamp costs can range from $10,000 to $20,000, and some programs can cost even more.
 However, bootcamps offer scholarships and income share agreements (ISAs) to make them more accessible to students who can't afford the upfront cost.

 In addition to the potential salary increase, bootcamps offer job placement services, which can help graduates land a job in the tech industry.
 Most bootcamps have partnerships with tech companies, and some offer job guarantees.
 Compared to degree holders, a coding bootcamp graduate might have more opportunities to get hired in selected tech careers.